 Under the terms of the applicable legal and statutory provisions, the Executive Committee is delegated the day-to-day management of the company under the terms and within the limits of the law.
 As part of this delegation, the Board of Directors decided to grant the Executive Committee full powers of decision, management and strategic monitoring of the company's activity, within the legal limits of article 407(4) of the Commercial Companies Code, developing, planning and programming the management body's lines of action, both internally and externally during the financial year, in full pursuit of the company's objectives, having the special objective of assisting the Board of Directors in the adequate verification of the instruments for supervising the economic and financial situation and in the exercise of the management control function of the companies included in the Ibersol Group, as well as, namely, assisting the Board of Directors in updating its advisory and functional support structures, as well as the procedures of the companies included in the Ibersol Group, with consistent adequation to the changing needs of the corporate business, working to define the profiles and characteristics of its strategic partners, clients, employees, collaborators and other agents, as well as in the development of the pattern of behavior in society's relations with the outside world, and may, in concrete, proceed with the acquisition, sale and encumbrance of movable assets, opening and closing establishments or important parts thereof, establishing or ceasing co-operation with other companies and entities outside the Group.
 Under the terms of Article 407(8) of the Commercial Companies Code, this delegation does not exclude the Board of Directors' competence to take resolutions on the same matters.

-The executive committee coordinates the operations of the functional units and the company's various businesses, meeting with the senior managers of these units and businesses on a regular basis.
+The executive committee coordinates the operations of the functional units and the company's various businesses undertaken, meeting with the senior managers of these units and businesses on a regular basis.
 The decisions taken by the Functional and Business Managers, which must respect the overall guidelines, are taken under powers delegated by the Executive Committee and are coordinated in committee meetings.

-The Executive Committee, whose respective Regulation was formally approved by the Board of Directors in 2023, meets monthly and whenever called by the Chairman.
-Apart from the regular contacts established between the members of the Executive Committee in the periods between meetings, a total of 12 formal meetings were held during 2023, whose matters are set out in the respective minutes registered in proper book.
+The Executive Committee, whose respective Regulation was formally approved by the Board of Directors in 2024, meets monthly and whenever called by the Chairman.
+Apart from the regular contacts established between the members of the Executive Committee in the periods between meetings, a total of 12 formal meetings were held during 2024, whose resolutions are set out in the respective minutes registered in proper book.

-According to its respective Regulation, the members of the Executive Committee provide the information requested by other members of the corporate governing bodies in a timely manner, making also available in a timely manner - whether through the means imposed by law or regulation, or through other procedures that prove to be agile and effective - the necessary and appropriate information, as applicable, to each of the different participants, interlocutors and interested parties, whether namely to the Secretary of the Company, whether to shareholders, investors, financial analysts, other stakeholders and the market in general.
+According to its respective Regulation, the members of the Executive Committee provide the information requested by other members of the corporate governing bodies in a timely manner, as well as ensure the provision and/or disclosure of the necessary and/or required information in the forms prescribed by law or regulation, or through other procedures deemed efficient and effective to the Company's corporate bodies, the Company secretary, shareholders, investors, financial analysts, other stakeholders and the market in general.

-As part of the definition by the Board of Directors of the Company's strategy and its medium and longterm objectives, the Ibersol Group adopted a Sustainability Program that aims to improve the Group's ESG (environmental, social and governance) performance, ensuring the creation of shared value among interested parties, ensuring compliance with regulatory requirements in terms of corporate sustainability and maintaining the high levels of quality, effectiveness, efficiency and notoriety that have always been associated with its restaurant operations.
+As part of the definition by the Board of Directors of the Company's strategy and its medium- and long-term objectives, the Ibersol Group adopted a Sustainability Programme aimed at improving the Group's ESG (Environmental, Social and Governance) performance, ensuring the creation of shared value for stakeholders, guaranteeing compliance with regulatory requirements on corporate sustainability, and maintaining the high levels of quality, effectiveness, efficiency, and recognition that have always been associated with its restaurant operations.